CIRS-Girona/Thematic2.5D/README.md

 **Output:**

-Processed image patches (both 2D and 3D representations) will be saved in the `dataset_dir` under subfolders labeled 'background' and the different class names present in the mask.
+Processed image patches (both optical and depth representations) will be saved in the `dataset_dir` under subfolders labeled 'background' and the different class names present in the mask.

 ### 2. Model Training